oracle-samples/oracle-graph/tools/graphviz-demo/README.md

 4. Run a PGQL or SQL graph query.
 5. Explore, filter, style, and export the rendered graph.

+## Graph Visualization Developer's Guide

+Find more information in the [Property Graph visualization documentation](https://docs.oracle.com/en/database/oracle/property-graph/26.2/pgvtr/index.html)

 ## Troubleshooting

 If you get any errors,

 * check the log output from the server on the terminal where the Gradle command is running
 * use browser debug tools (e.g. Chrome Developer Tools) to inspect request/response and console logs